oronymzy/tips/docs/usngGit.md

 If the above content is omitted, the rest is licensed **no rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**

 ## prior work
+- Amending the most recent commit message before pushing it to a remote repository was introduced to me by [an answer on Stack Overflow](https://stackoverflow.com/questions/179123/how-to-modify-existing-unpushed-commits/179147#179147).
 - Detecting changes was introduced to me by [an answer on Stack Overflow by Christoffer Hammarström](https://stackoverflow.com/questions/3882838/whats-an-easy-way-to-detect-modified-files-in-a-git-workspace/3882880#3882880).
 - Setting the email and user name was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_identity).
 - The `-n` or `--dry-run` Git option was introduced to me by [an answer on Stack Overflow by YSC](https://stackoverflow.com/questions/40926945/how-to-know-what-differences-that-git-push-is-going-to-push/40927917#40927917).